cosmos/ibc/spec/ics-002-consensus-verification/README.md

 #### ConsensusState

-`ConsensusState` is a type defined by each consensus algorithm, used by the validty predicate to verify new commits & state roots.
-Likely the strucutre will contain the last commit, including signatures and validator set metadata, produced by the consensus process.
+`ConsensusState` is a type defined by each consensus algorithm, used by the validity predicate to verify new commits & state roots.
+Likely the structure will contain the last commit, including signatures and validator set metadata, produced by the consensus process.

 A `ConsensusState` MUST have a function `Height() int64`.
 The function returns the height of the